 The book, My Life on Canvas is 55,000 words and 200 illustrations published in 2014 by I. B. Tauris, under the PWP imprint.

 To purchase the book in the UK click here or in the USA click here (if you would like a signed copy please email me).
 The launch was opened by Sir Cliff Richard at Sugar Hill Club House, Barbados in January 2014.
 See book launch photos here.

 Bits in Motion (2006)

 Bits in Motion was a film screening of early British computer animation curated and presented by Catherine Mason at the National Film Theatre, London on 7 March 2006.
 The screening of seminal works such as Tony Pritchett’s The Flexipede, 1967 (the first computer-generated film made in Britain) was followed by a panel discussion featuring pioneering artists and a Q&A session with the audience.
 An illustrated catalogue and programme notes was produced.
-Funding was gratefully received from LCACE – London Centre for Arts and Cultural Exchange and was held in conjunction with Birkbeck, University of London and the Computer Arts Society.
+Funding was gratefully received from London Centre for Arts and Cultural Exchange and was held in conjunction with Birkbeck, University of London and the Computer Arts Society.

 Photos of the event here